Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 1 Thessalonians 1:4 MSG

-3 ways to rebuild my convictions
+Three ways to rebuild our convictions

-Quiet times: taking God seriously
+Take God seriously

-[19] When the disciples had Jesus off to themselves, they asked, “Why couldn’t we throw it out?”
-[20-21] “Because you’re not yet taking God seriously,” said Jesus.
+When the disciples had Jesus off to themselves, they asked, “Why couldn’t we throw it out?”
+“Because you’re not yet taking God seriously,” said Jesus.
 “The simple truth is that if you had a mere kernel of faith, a poppy seed, say, you would tell this mountain, ‘Move!’ and it would move.
 There is nothing you wouldn’t be able to tackle.”

 Matthew 17:19-21 MSG

-Focus: changing my view of difficulties
+Change our view of difficulties

 We view our slight, short-lived troubles in the light of eternity.
-We see our difficulties as the substance that produces for us an eternal, weighty glory far beyond all comparison,
+We see our difficulties as the substance that produces for us an eternal, weighty glory far beyond all comparison.

 2 Corinthians 4:17 TPT

-Friends: building engaging relationships
+Build engaging relationships

 You can trust a friend who wounds you with his honesty, but your enemy’s pretended flattery comes from insincerity.